The stochastic evolution of an infinite population with logistic-type interaction: The Results

 $\varrho_t$ and $q_t$ are as in (\ref{Y}) and $\mu_0^{q_t}$ is the $q_t$-thinning of $\mu_0$, see Definition \ref{Thdf}. \item[(b)] For each compact $\Lambda\subset X$ and $n\in \mathds{N}$, there exists $C_{n,\Lambda}>0$ such that

-i.e., the moments of the observable (\ref{NG}) are globally bounded in time. \item[(c)] The sets defined in \eqref{X18} and \eqref{NGa} satisfy $\mathcal{F}\subset \mathcal{F}_{\rm max}$, and $\mu_t$ solves the Fokker-Planck equation \eqref{FPE} with each $F \in \mathcal{F}_{\rm max}$. \end{itemize} \end{theorem} Let us make some comments to this statement.
-A priori we look for solutions among all $\mu \in \mathcal{P}(\Gamma)$ satisfying item (i) of Definition \ref{1df} -- restricting only the choice of the initial state $\mu_0$.
+i.e., the moments of the observable (\ref{NG}) are globally bounded in time. \item[(c)] The sets defined in \eqref{X18} and \eqref{NGa} satisfy $\mathcal{F}\subset \mathcal{F}_{\rm max}$, and $\mu_t$ solves the Fokker-Planck equation \eqref{FPE} with each $F \in \mathcal{F}_{\rm max}$. \end{itemize} \end{theorem} Let us make some preliminary comments on this statement.
+A priori, we look for solutions among all $\mu \in \mathcal{P}(\Gamma)$ satisfying item (i) of Definition \ref{1df} -- restricting only the choice of the initial state $\mu_0$.
 The result is that the solution is unique and lies in $\mathcal{P}_{\rm exp}$; i.e., the evolution leaves invariant the set of sub-Poissonian measures.
 Note that item (i) of Definition \ref{1df} means

-The measure $\tilde{\mu}_t$ such that $\tilde{\mu}_t(F^\theta) = {\rm RHS} (\ref{Y0})$ is the convolution, see \cite[page 15]{Li}, of two states: the Poissonian state $\pi_{\varrho_t}$ describing the distribution of the newcomers; the thinned initial state.
-The inequality in \eqref{Y0} indicates that the sign of the quadratic term in $L^{-}$ was taken into account properly.
-Finally, the boundedness as in \eqref{NG1}, which holds also if $m(x)\equiv 0$, is of the same nature as the boundedness of $N_t$ in the original Verhulst model.
-As already mentioned, the set $\mathcal{F}_{\rm max}$ contains also unbounded functions, which are $\mu_t$-integrable for all $t>0$, see \eqref{X12}.
+The measure on the right-hand side of \eqref{Y0} is the convolution, see \cite[page 15]{Li}, which corresponds to the mixture of two states: (a) the Poisson state $\pi_{\varrho_t}$ describing the distribution of the newcomers; (b) the thinned initial state.
+The inequality in \eqref{Y0} indicates that the states of the aforementioned mixture dominate those of the population considered.
+It shows that the sign of the quadratic term in $L^{-}$ was taken into account properly.
+Finally, the boundedness as in \eqref{NG1}, which holds also if $m(x)\equiv 0$, is of the same nature as the boundedness of $N_t$ in the Verhulst model.
+As already mentioned, the set $\mathcal{F}_{\rm max}$ contains also unbounded functions which are $\mu_t$-integrable for all $t>0$, see \eqref{X12}.
+Below, we use the following important corollary of the theorem stated above. \begin{remark} Let $\widetilde{\mathcal{F}}\subset \mathcal{F}_{\rm max}\cap B_{\rm b}(\Gamma)$ be separating.
+Let also $t\mapsto \tilde{\mu}_t$ be a solution of the Fokker-Planck equation for $(L,\widetilde{\mathcal{F}},\mu_0)$, $\mu_0 \in \mathcal{P}_{\rm exp}$.
+Then $\tilde{\mu}_t$ coincides with the unique solution of \eqref{FPE} for $(L,{\mathcal{F}},\mu_0)$, the existence of which is stated in Theorem \ref{1tm}. \end{remark} Indeed, by item (c) of Theorem \ref{1tm}, there exists only one $\mu_t$ which solves \eqref{FPE} for all $F \in \mathcal{F}_{\rm max}$.
+Hence, $\mu_t$ and $\tilde{\mu}_t$ agree on $\widetilde{\mathcal{F}}$ and therefore coincide as the latter set is separating.